 What can you do if you notice hair breakage?

-There are several simple measures that can be done to stop and reverse your hair breakage.
+There are several simple measures that can be done to help stop and reverse your hair breakage.